odino/odino.github.com/source/_posts/2018-11-17-equal-web-application-performance.markdown

 ## p50

-The p50 (otherwise known as median), like the average, is kind of an illusion to me: it tells you that half of your traffic is served within a particular timframe.
+The p50 (otherwise known as median), like the average, is kind of an illusion to me: it tells you that half of your traffic is served within a particular timeframe.

-TODO: IMAGE NR MEDIAN
+{% img center /images/p50-nr.png %}

-Even though it is definitely acceptable to look at the p50, I still feel this is a very "elitist" metric: what I'm really after is making it easier for everyone in the audience, not just half of it.
+Even though it is definitely acceptable to look at the p50, I still feel this is a very "elitist" metric: what I'm really after is making it great for everyone in the audience, not just half of them.

 ## p99